menu

 Setting & Lifestyle

-Wausau’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Wausau’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 As is often the case in a small town, Wausau doesn't have a public transportation system that people use for their commute.